isaiah138/PETREE-ISAIAH-HIST-WOH3931/002_analysis.md

 [^C2]: Mazower, Mark. <i>Hitler's Empire: How the Nazis Ruled Europe.<i> Penguin, 2009.
 [^C3]: Collingham, Lizzie. <i>Taste of War: World War II and the Battle for Food.<i> Penguin, 2012.
 [^C4]: Collingham, Lizzie. <i>Taste of War: World War II and the Battle for Food.<i> Penguin, 2012.
 [^C5]: Weisz, GM.
-Starvation Genocide in Occupied Eastern Europe 1939-1945: Food Confiscation by and for the Nazis. <i>Law Med.<i> 2021, pgs.
+"Starvation Genocide in Occupied Eastern Europe 1939-1945: Food Confiscation by and for the Nazis." <i>Law Med.<i> 2021, pgs.
 105-113.
 [^C6]: Collingham, Lizzie. <i>Taste of War: World War II and the Battle for Food.<i> Penguin, 2012.
 [^C7]: Edele, Mark.
 "Crimes Against Humanity."
 In <i>The Routledge History of the Second World War<i>, pp. 625-638.
 Routledge, 2021.
 [^C8]: Edele, Mark.
 "Crimes Against Humanity."
 In <i>The Routledge History of the Second World War<i>, pp. 625-638.
 Routledge, 2021.